NoxHarmonium/yarn-collect-dependencies/README.md

 projects that deploy to a cloud environment and that also import functionality from other packages in the monorepo.

-If your monorepo deploys packages to NPM (e.g. [Babel](https://github.com/babel/babel/blob/master/doc/design/monorepo.md)) this project is probably not useful to you.
+If your monorepo deploys packages to NPM (e.g. [Babel's monorepo](https://github.com/babel/babel/blob/master/doc/design/monorepo.md)) this project is probably not useful to you.

 If you import source code between packages directly you won't need this either.
 This is only useful if you want to enforce package level encapsulation